fhdsl/Tools_for_Reproducible_Workflows_in_R/quizzes/quiz_ch7.md

 ?
 What is the benefit of using GitHub for sharing code?

 a) It allows you to store your code in a way that obscures it from others.
-b) It provides a way to publish your research in a peer reviewed manuscript
+b) It provides a way to publish your research in a peer reviewed manuscript.
 C) It allows you to track your code and project files as you and others continue to work on them.
 d) It makes it easy direct message different team members. .